Sponsored Content. We may earn compensation if you click the links or buttons below.

 These days, the reasons to change your name lean more personally and socially acceptable than legally beneficial.
 Here are a few good reasons to change your name:

 - It creates consistency throughout the family.
-Many people prefer to keep the same last name running throughout the entire unit.
+Many people prefer to change their names to keep the same last name running throughout the entire unit.
 This is especially true when children are involved.
 One family name can make things easier on things like vacations or school trips.

 - You don’t like your current name.
 Here’s your excuse to finally shed the surname that makes you cringe.

 - It’s for a religious reason.
-Whether you converted religions or simply want to honor your spouse’s traditions, name changes for religious reasons are quite common.
+Many people change their names if they’ve converted religions or simply want to honor your spouse’s traditions.
+Name changes for religious reasons are quite common.

 Name Change Laws

-While there’s no law requiring that you change your name, there are laws that come into play if you do decide to make the switch.
+While there’s no law requiring a name change after marriage, there are laws that come into play if you do decide to make the switch.
 It’s important to note that name change laws vary by jurisdiction so it’s crucial that you check which rules and regulations apply to your specific situation.
 In some cases, you may have to file a formal name change petition with the court.

-Depending on your state, you may need a formal name change petition for the following situations:
+Depending on your state, you may need a formal name change petition and court date for the following situations:

 - A man taking his wife’s last name